To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 Avoid units that lack an auger mechanism.
-The auger mechanism you opt for should reliable.
-Otherwise you might spend a lot of time to unclog your drain or even to retrieve the cable from the drain.
+The auger mechanism you opt for should be reliable.
+Otherwise, you might spend a lot of time to unclog your drain or even to retrieve the cable from the drain.

 4. Head Type

 Drain cleaners come with either fixed or interchangeable heads.
-If you opt for a snake with fixed head, then choose one that will tackle your most frequent clogs.
+If you opt for a snake with a fixed head, choose one that will tackle your most frequent clogs.

 - Cutting head: A cutting head is the most preferred head for blockages that require cutting.
 Most professional plumbers prefer this type of cable head.